jtplugin/fusion-3d-slicer/help.md

 # JT 3D Slicer - User Guide

 **Version:** 1.0.0
-**Compatible with:** Autodesk Fusion
+**Compatible with:** Autodesk® Fusion®
 **Developer:** Giovanni Tommasi - JT Plugin Development

 ---

 ## 📋 Overview

-JT 3D Slicer is a powerful plugin for Autodesk Fusion that enables you to slice 3D bodies into multiple parts along specified axes.
+JT 3D Slicer is a powerful plugin for Autodesk® Fusion® that enables you to slice 3D bodies into multiple parts along specified axes.
 Perfect for laser cutting, CNC machining, 3D printing preparation, and manufacturing workflows where you need to split objects into manageable pieces.

 The plugin is available in two versions:
 - **Trial Version:** Basic slicing with limitations